FTHPC/Correlation_Compressibility/README.md

 ```

 The command above performs the analysis an writes output to the output file specified in the configuration file.
 This will use local hardware without a scheduler.
-Use ```-n``` to specify the MPI Processors on your local system.
+Use ```-n``` to specify the MPI processes on your local system.
 It is recommended that this value to match your CPU core count.

 If one has the PBS scheduler, feel free to use flags ```-p``` or ```-s``` for job execution.